Menudo (group): 1990s'

-Adrian Olivares was the only one who remained in the group after he was approached while in Mexico and also was paid the money owed to him.
+Adrian was the only one who remained in the group after he was approached while in Mexico and also was paid the money owed to him.
 The Management proposed a new lineup with a more international focus and Adrian wanting to be the oldest in the group accepted to come back.

-Edgardo Díaz left Puerto Rico and held auditions in Miami, Florida, signing Miami teens Alexis Grullón (13), Ashley Ruiz (15), and Andy Blázquez (12), and Pecos, Texas resident Abel Talamántez (13).
-This formation became known as the A-Team, because all the members started their name with the letter A.
+Edgardo Díaz left Puerto Rico and held auditions in Miami, Florida, signing Miami teens Alexis Grullón (13), Ashley Ruiz (15), and Andy Blázquez (12), and Pecos, Texas resident Abel Talamántez (12).
 The first album with the new lineup was Detrás De Tu Mirada, which was very successful in the whole continent, especially in Peru.
 From then on, the Peruvian fanbase was the most important one.

-Menudo continued to work, releasing an English single titled Dancin', Movin', Shakin', and a follow-up in 1993, Cosmopolitan Girl, the first of several English albums on McGillis Records.
+Menudo continued to work, releasing an English single titled "Dancin', Movin', Shakin'", and a follow-up in 1993, "Cosmopolitan Girl", on McGillis Records.
 They also continued to travel through Latin America.
 In March 1992, Menudo filmed in New York City "The Making of Dancin, Movin, Shakin" for Darrin McGillis Productions.
 In August 2012, the film was released for free viewing on YouTube.